StanSkrivanek/git_basics/git_local.md

 ## STAGE & COMMIT

-_You will find Git principle video in class folder_

 Once we make our changes we have to apply two commands.
 For basic use of Git, you don't need to understand what is going behind the scenes, this is an advanced topic.
 All you need to know that first we have to **`add`** our changes into memory and then **`commit`** _(assign)_ our changes into file(s).

 We can edit more than one file at once when it make sense, e.g. add button in HTML with function call in index.html and javaScript function in main.js that's run on button.